ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 28
 ### March 20, 2020
 Debugged H-G calculation.
 Still needs to figure out the output format of each function.
 The browser crashed multiple times due to extremely large number of facets.
 Temporarily working on low number of segments to reduce computational expenses.

+### March 21, 2020
+Worked on finishing the rest two chapters of COP report.